+91 92 58 700 600 info@neodermatologist.com

 Reasons and Factors - Ringworm Is Caused by

 Fungal spores can live on skin, clothing, towels, and even soil for long periods.
-Ringworm is caused by several different sources of transmission, and it spreads to humans (which causes ringworm) in five ways:
+Ringworm causes by several different sources of transmission, and it spreads to humans (which causes ringworm) in five ways:

 1. Person to Person